Is asphalt floor screed a blast from the past?

 Asphalt floor screed is also known as mastic asphalt has a multitude of applications.
 It works well in areas that need levelling and if there is a problem with insulation or damp and is a great option.

-Asphalt floor screed is made by combining specific bitumen’s and aggregates with limestone filler.
-It provides a good, smooth, hard-wearing floor surface which makes it popular in construction.
+Asphalt floor screed is made by combining specific bitumens and aggregates with limestone filler.
+It provides a good, smooth, hard-wearing floor surface, making it popular in construction.

 - Drainage falls